loganrooks/robotic-psalms/README.md

   - `feedback`: The amount of the chorus signal fed back into the effect (0.0 to 1.0).
 Can create a more resonant or flanging sound at higher values.
   - `wet_dry_mix`: The balance between the original (dry) signal and the chorus (wet) signal (0.0 for full dry, 1.0 for full wet).
   - `num_voices`: *Currently ignored by the implementation.* Intended to control the number of chorus voices.
+- `saturation_effect`: (Optional) Configuration for a saturation/distortion effect applied to the final output.
+If this section is omitted or `mix` is set to 0, the effect is disabled.
+  - `drive`: The amount of distortion applied (0.0 to 1.0).
+Higher values increase saturation.
+  - `tone`: Controls the brightness of the distortion (0.0 for dark, 1.0 for bright).
+  - `mix`: The balance between the original (dry) signal and the saturated (wet) signal (0.0 for full dry, 1.0 for full wet).

 ### Voice Timbre
 Blend between three voice characteristics: